Kyrell Lisbie

-Kyrell Jeremiah Lisbie (born 1 December 2003) is an English professional footballer who plays as a left-winger for Peterborough United.
+Kyrell Jeremiah Lisbie (born 1 December 2003) is an English professional footballer who plays as a winger for club Millwall.

 Early and personal life

-Lisbie is the son of former Jamaica international footballer Kevin Lisbie.
+Born in London, Lisbie is the son of former Jamaica international footballer Kevin Lisbie.
 His twin brother, Kyreece, is also a professional footballer, and the two would post videos to social media platform TikTok, where their content switched from video game FIFA highlights to documenting their careers.

 Career

 Early career

 Lisbie began his career alongside his brother Kyreece at Leyton Orient, a club their father had played for.
 Having struggled with injuries, they were both relegated to the year group below them, before being released in 2017 after eighteen months with the club.
 Trials with Colchester United, Watford and Millwall followed, but after these were all unsuccessful, they played Sunday league football with Shield Academy.
 Their father, Kevin, ensured they did not feature often in organised football, preferring to train them individually.

 In 2020 they joined the under-23 side of Cray Valley Paper Mills, a club competing in the Isthmian League South Central, the eighth tier of English football.
-Both brothers played briefly for the first team, with Lisbie replacing his father as a substitute in two London Senior Cup games, against Glebe and AFC Wimbledon, before a trial with Premier League side West Ham United.
+Both brothers played briefly for the first team, with Kyrell replacing his father as a substitute in two London Senior Cup games, against Glebe and AFC Wimbledon, before a trial with Premier League side West Ham United.
 Despite the trial scheduled to last one week, it was extended to six, but despite scoring against Watford in a game, Lisbie was not offered a contract.
 Instead they trialled again with Watford, and were offered contracts with the club after five weeks of training.